eclipse/kuksa.val/kuksa-client/README.md

 A gRPC connection to KUKSA.val Databroker is started by specifying address and port for the Databroker and giving `--protocol grpc` as argument.
-KUKSA.val Client use TLS by default, it only run in insecure mode if `--insecure` is given as argument.
+KUKSA.val Client use TLS by default, it only run in insecure mode if `--no-tls` is given as argument.
 By default the KUKSA.val example Root CA and Client keys are used, but client keys have no effect as mutual authentication is not supported by KUKSA.val Databroker or KUKSA.val Server.

 ```